zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/android/wiki/going-further/non-vanilla/hacking.md

 [ForgeWurst](https://forge.wurstclient.net/)
 [Impact](https://impactclient.net/download?platform=jar)

-### How do i install a Hack Client in PojavLauncher?
+### How do I install a hack client in PojavLauncher?
 **For Wurst**

 ***Without Forge or with OptiFine***